LachlanGray/1D-Automata/readme.md

 ![](https://github.com/LachlanGray/Automata/blob/main/images/g3.png)
 ![](https://github.com/LachlanGray/Automata/blob/main/images/g4.png)

+Here are four examples of what you could see.
 Also recall that the automata are in a ring formation, meaning that the the leftmost and rightmost cell in each row are next-door neighbours.

 #### Other functions